silaspe/maths/docs/brainstorm.md

 $$ F_n = F_{n - 1} + F_{n - 2} $$

-But then we have the following:
+Yes, I know, it normally starts at $1$ and $2$, but there's a reason why I'm starting it at $0$ and $1$.
+But we still have the following:

 $$ F_{n + 2} = F_{n + 1} + F_n $$